AjitMallav/brain_tumor_detection/README.md

-# Brain Tumor Detection Model
+# Brain Tumor Detection Project

-This project employs deep learning techniques, particularly convolutional neural networks (CNNs), to accurately detect brain tumors in medical images, particularly MRI scans.
-Leveraging transfer learning with the VGG19 architecture, the model is fine-tuned on a dataset of MRI images, enabling it to distinguish between tumor and non-tumor regions with relatively high precision.
-The project encompasses a comprehensive pipeline, including data preprocessing, model training, hyperparameter optimization, and evaluation metrics to ensure robust performance.
-With potential applications in medical diagnostics, this project aims to contribute to early detection and treatment planning for brain tumor patients.
+This repository contains code for a brain tumor detection project implemented in Python using TensorFlow and Keras.
+The project focuses on using convolutional neural networks (CNNs) to classify brain MRI images into tumor and non-tumor categories.

+## Overview

+The project involves the following steps:

+1. Data Preprocessing: The MRI images are preprocessed, including cropping to focus on the brain region and resizing for uniformity.

+2. Data Augmentation: Augmentation techniques are applied to increase the dataset size and improve model generalization.

+3. Model Development:
+   - Initial Model: A VGG19 model with frozen convolutional base layers is trained on the dataset.
+   - Fine-tuning: The top layers of the pretrained VGG19 model are unfrozen and fine-tuned on the dataset.
+   - Unfrozen Model: The entire VGG19 model is unfrozen and trained on the dataset.

+4. Model Evaluation: The trained models are evaluated on validation and test datasets to assess their performance.

+## Files and Directories

+- `data`: Contains the dataset of brain MRI images.
+- `model_weights`: Stores the trained model weights.
+- `README.md`: Provides an overview of the project and instructions for running the code.

+## Requirements

+The following libraries are required to run the code:

+- TensorFlow
+- Keras
+- OpenCV
+- Matplotlib
+- Seaborn
+- Numpy
+- Pandas